near/docs/docs/bos/tutorial/push-notifications.md

 </CodeTabs>

 :::tip
-The `gateway` parameter is there just to helps us keep track of who is receiving notifications.
+The `gateway` parameter is there just to help us keep track of who receives notifications.
 :::